Use our life insurance calculator to find out how much life insurance you need to give you and your family ultimate peace of mind.

 If you’ve asked yourself, “Why would I need life insurance in my twenties?” or “How will life insurance help me if I have a family?” this blog can help you answer those questions.
 Read on to see how life insurance can help you in each life stage!

 If you’re in your 20s...

 For many, twenties are a time of furthering your education or gaining important training so that you can make a better living.
 College, trade school, and even higher education is a great investment in your future, but is also a time in which it is common to begin accumulating debt.

 Debt and student loan debt

 Student loans are different from traditional debt, in that they are not necessarily transferred to your spouse (or even your parents if you are single!) if you die.
-It depends on the kind of student loan you have.
-Stipulations in federally backed education loans say that if a student loan borrower dies before the debt is repaid, the debt is cancelled and, therefore, doesn’t need to be repaid.
+It depends on the kind of student loan you have, too.
+Stipulations in federally backed education loans say that if a student loan borrower dies before the debt is repaid, the debt is canceled and, therefore, doesn’t need to be repaid.